jeskodes/milestone-project-1-jesk/README.md

 The Hero Image is a carousel, showcasing three of the photographer's photos.
 The carousel was chosen because research into similar photography workshop or photography safari webpages showed that there was often a carousel with images and this is a good opportunity to immediately present the user with ideas of the types of things they could photograph.
 There is text overlaying the images providing basic information about the website:

-1. What: "Wildlife Photography Worksops"
+1. What: "Wildlife Photography Workhsops"
 2. Where: The New Forest, Hampshire, UK.

 A bootstrap Carousel Template was chosen for two reasons: firstly, it requires javascript which I am not proficient in and secondly because part of the aim of this project was to develop knowledge and skills using and modifying code using Bootstrap.
 The challenges of using a Bootstrap template carousel have been: